maus-me/woopEssentials/README.md

 - show role information infront of ingame chatname [on/off]
 - /admin ingame/discord command , lists all roles specified by "AdminRoles" [on/off]
 - reward system that allows you to add a text/icon to ingame chat if that player has a certain role in discord (Patreon)
+- announce a message from discord to ingame

 ![](preview/discord-chat2.png)
 ![](preview/discord-chat.png)